-Special guest Michael Bayley, President and CEO of Royal Caribbean Cruises, admitted that buffets were one of the areas being looked at as the cruise line makes modifications that will allow them to welcome back guests.
+Special guest Michael Bayley, President and CEO of Royal Caribbean International, admitted that buffets were one of the areas being looked at as the cruise line makes modifications that will allow them to welcome back guests.

 READ MORE: Cruise Line Changes Stance on “No Buffets”